Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - **Warm-up & Stale-Data Protection**: Skips evaluations when latest bar is stale (>2× timeframe) and enforces indicator lookback (e.g., RSI series) before triggering
 // Removed: Rate Limits + Digest (alerts send immediately subject to value-based cooldown)
 - **IST Timezone Display**: Email timestamps are shown in Asia/Kolkata (IST) for user-friendly readability
-  - FXLabs Prime tenant: All alert emails are enforced to IST (Asia/Kolkata) regardless of host tz.
+  - FxLabs Prime tenant: All alert emails are enforced to IST (Asia/Kolkata) regardless of host tz.
 If the OS tz database is missing, a robust +05:30 (IST) fallback is applied.
-- **Unified Email Header**: All alert emails use a common green header `#07c05c` showing `[FxLabs logo] FXLabs Prime • <Alert Type> • <Local Date IST> • <Local Time IST>` (time in small font)
+- **Unified Email Header**: All alert emails use a common green header `#07c05c` showing `[FxLabs logo] FxLabs Prime • <Alert Type> • <Local Date IST> • <Local Time IST>` (time in small font)
 - **Single Common Footer**: Disclaimers are rendered once at the bottom of each email (not per pair/card).
-RSI uses "Not financial advice. © FXLabs Prime".
-Heatmap and Indicator trackers use "Education only. © FXLabs Prime".
+RSI uses "Not financial advice. © FxLabs Prime".
+Heatmap and Indicator trackers use "Education only. © FxLabs Prime".
 - **Email Brand Color Update**: We avoid pure black in emails.
 Any `black`, `#000`/`#000000` is replaced with the brand `#19235d`.
 Dark grays like `#111827`, `#333333`, and `#1a1a1a` remain for readability and hierarchy.
 - **Style‑Weighted Buy Now %**: Heatmap alerts compute a style‑weighted Final Score across selected timeframes and convert it to Buy Now % for triggers, per the Calculations Reference (EMA21/50/200, MACD, RSI, UTBot, Ichimoku; new‑signal boost; quiet‑market damping)
   - Per‑alert overrides: optional `style_weights_override` map customizes TF weights (only applied to selected TFs; invalid entries ignored; defaults used if sum ≤ 0).